pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 Because outputs are asynchronous, their actual plain values are not immediately available.
 If you need to access an output’s plain value, you can do so using one of the following options:

-- [Apply](/docs/concepts/inputs-outputs/apply/): a callback that receives the plain value and computes a new output
+- [Apply](/docs/concepts/inputs-outputs/apply/): a callback that receives the plain value and computes a new output, generally used for accessing single values
-- [Lifting](/docs/concepts/inputs-outputs/lifting/): directly read the value of an output
+- [Lifting](/docs/concepts/inputs-outputs/lifting/): directly read the value of an output, generally used for accessing nested values
 - [Interpolation](/docs/concepts/inputs-outputs/outputs-and-strings/): concatenate string outputs with other strings

 ## Tracking dependencies